onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 > [!CAUTION]
 > this flow is so bad rn and needs refactor

 This is part of my series on making NixOS more accessible to beginners.
 One of the big walls people mention when I talk to them about NixOS is that you have to learn a purpose-built functional language just to use NixOS.
-But I don’t think you need to learn that much of it to get started.
+But I don't think you need to learn that much of it to get started.

-Back when I got started with Chef-Infra (or Opscode Chef back then), there was a presintation and then a post called “Just enough Ruby to use Chef,” and I wanted to pay that forward by writing what I think is “Just enough Nix to use NixOS.”
+Back when I got started with Chef-Infra (or Opscode Chef back then), there was a presintation and then a post called "Just enough Ruby to use Chef," and I wanted to pay that forward by writing what I think is "Just enough Nix to use NixOS."

 There is already an official language reference I am linking to here, which is actually really short and amazing to keep around.
-However, when I go through the full tutorial, it quickly gets out of hand and teaches you a lot about how to do many things that fall right into the “things you can learn when you need it” category.
+However, when I go through the full tutorial, it quickly gets out of hand and teaches you a lot about how to do many things that fall right into the "things you can learn when you need it" category.

-So let’s take a walk through the basics.
+So let's take a walk through the basics.

-DISCLAIMER: This is a “just enough” guide.
+DISCLAIMER: This is a "just enough" guide.
 I am not going to explain the nuances of the language, and I will use many analogies that do not perfectly match.
 If you have feedback on how I can improve the post because of any gaps or maybe better analogies that would make sense to system operators with minimal programming experience, please hit me up.
-I am not interested in your “Wells.”
+I am not interested in your "Wells."

 DISCLAIMER: Ok, sorry, another one.
 All of my NixOS posts are written for someone who is comfortable operating Linux-based systems at the CLI, using version control, editing various configuration file formats, and who has at least dabbled in programming/scripting.
 I would consider all of these prerequisites for learning NixOS in 2026, unless you wanna hit the deep end of the pool hard.